 If you’re interested in this program, you should consider looking into:

 Besides Power Homeschool, these programs are looked at a lot when considered.
-They are all online curricula that can be used for homeschoolers from K-12th grade.
+Khan Academy, FunCation Academy, and Time4Learning are all online homeschool curriculum packages that can be used for homeschoolers from K-12th grade.

 Acellus has three main modes or programs for students in different situations.
 Essentially, this company has slightly different programs that serve up similar material.
 Specifically, the three modes are: